Geography of Japan: Volcanic eruptions

-Japan has 108 active volcanoes.
-That's 10% of all active volcanoes in the world.
+Japan has 111 active volcanoes.
+That is 10% of all active volcanoes in the world.
 Japan has stratovolcanoes near the subduction zones of the tectonic plates.
-During the 20th century several new volcanoes emerged, including Shōwa-shinzan on Hokkaido and Myōjin-shō off the Bayonnaise Rocks in the Pacific.
-In 1991, Japan's Unzen Volcano on Kyushu about 40 km east of Nagasaki, awakened from its 200-year slumber to produce a new lava dome at its summit.
+During the 20th century, several new volcanoes emerged, including Shōwa-shinzan on Hokkaido and Myōjin-shō off the Bayonnaise Rocks in the Pacific.
+In 1991, Japan's Unzen Volcano on Kyushu, about 40 km east of Nagasaki, awakened from its 200-year slumber to produce a new lava dome at its summit.
 Beginning in June, repeated collapse of this erupting dome generated ash flows that swept down the mountain's slopes at speeds as high as 200 km/h.
 Unzen erupted in 1792 and killed more than 15,000 people.
 It is the worst volcanic disaster in the country's recorded history.

 Mount Fuji is a dormant stratovolcano that last erupted on 16 December 1707 till about 1 January 1708.
 The Hōei eruption of Mount Fuji did not have a lava flow, but it did release some 800 e6m3 of volcanic ash.
 It spread over vast areas around the volcano and reached Edo almost 100 km away.
 Cinders and ash fell like rain in Izu, Kai, Sagami, and Musashi provinces.
 In Edo, the volcanic ash was several centimeters thick.
 The eruption is rated a 5 on the Volcanic Explosivity Index.

 There are three VEI-7 volcanoes in Japan.
-These are the Aira Caldera, Kikai Caldera and Aso Caldera.
-These giant caldera are remnants of past eruptions.
+These are the Aira Caldera, the Kikai Caldera, and the Aso Caldera.
+These giant calderas are remnants of past eruptions.
 Mount Aso is the largest active volcano in Japan.
-300,000 to 90,000 years ago there were four eruptions of Mount Aso which emitted huge amounts of volcanic ash that covered all of Kyushu and up to Yamaguchi Prefecture.
+300,000 to 90,000 years ago, there were four eruptions of Mount Aso that emitted huge amounts of volcanic ash that covered all of Kyushu and up to Yamaguchi Prefecture.